Two Men Convicted After Pensioner Dies in Failed Robbery

-Two men have been convicted of manslaughter after an 83-year-old pensioner died following a botched robbery attempt.
-Tony Griffin, 54, and Wesley McDonnell, 46, both from Birmingham, were found guilty at Warwick Crown Court on 21 November.
-They face sentencing in January.
+Two Birmingham men have been found guilty of manslaughter over the death of an 83-year-old pensioner.
+Tony Griffin, 54, and Wesley McDonnell, 46, were convicted at Warwick Crown Court on 21 November.
+Both face sentencing in January.

 Attack on Pensioner Outside Rehab Centre